harihaysrun/coffee/README.md

 <!-- - While testing on various browsers, I came across an error on Mozilla Firefox saying:
 >  "Uncaught (in promise) ReferenceError: can't access lexical declaratio'coffeePlacesList' before initialization" -->
 - For the bookmarks feature to work seamlessly, user is advised
-    - not to immediately click on other shop markers while one is opened (bookmark button has to "reset" before it works)
+    - not to immediately click on other shop markers while one is opened (bookmark button has to "reset" before it works on another marker)
-    - click on the 'close' or anywhere on the map for the bookmarks button to reset and function when opening the marker again
+    - or click on the 'close' or anywhere on the map for the bookmarks button to reset and function when opening the marker again